syncfusion-content/xamarin-docs/Xamarin/Applying-patches/Applying-patches.md

 ---
 layout: post
-title: Apply the Patch for Major\Service Pack Version | Syncfusion
+title: Apply the Patch for Major\Service Pack Version | Syncfusion<sup>®</sup>
-description: Learn here about how to apply the patch for major or service pack version of Syncfusion Essential Studio®.
+description: Learn here about how to apply the patch for major or service pack version of Syncfusion<sup>®</sup> Essential Studio<sup>®</sup>.
 platform: xamarin
-control: Essential Studio®
+control: Essential Studio<sup>®</sup>
 documentation: ug
 ---

 # Applying the Patches

-Syncfusion provides patch installer for major version or service pack version, either to add new features or to fix issues.
+Syncfusion<sup>®</sup> provides patch installer for major version or service pack version, either to add new features or to fix issues.
 You have to install the patches in the order you have received.

 ## Installing the Patch installer